BigBird7827/Red_Alert/README.md

 - **Dynamic Scenario System:** Storylines are driven by external JSON data, allowing for new missions, variable outcomes, and replayable exercises.
 - **Command Decisions:** Choose from multiple dialogue and tactical options that shape your mission’s success—or failure.
 - **Immersive Atmosphere:** Dialogue, alerts, and interface aesthetics capture the tone and pacing of classic *Star Trek* bridge operations.
-- **Expanding Library:** Future updates will introduce additional missions, departments, and shipboard challenges.
+- **Expanding Library:** Future revisions will introduce additional missions, departments, and shipboard challenges.

 ---